Analysis: Answering your Seahawks draft day questions — who might Seattle pick? How will this draft be different? And more

 Q: If Seattle stays at 27, which players might be good fits?

 A: The really popular player for Seattle at that spot in national mock drafts has been Penn State defensive end Yetur Gross-Matos.
-Seattle obviously needs to continue to address its pass rush, as both Carroll and Schneider acknowledged during a pre-draft Zoom press conference Tuesday, and Gross-Matos could be the best available rush end at that spot.
+Seattle obviously needs to continue to address its pass rush, as both Carroll and Schneider acknowledged during a pre-draft Zoom news conference Tuesday, and Gross-Matos could be the best available rush end at that spot.
 Other defensive ends who could come into play there include the likes of Iowa’s A.J.
 Epenesa, Auburn’s Marlon Davidson and Tennessee’s Darrell Taylor.

-NFL draft analyst Rob Rang, though, said in a chat with the Seattle Times Tuesday that he thinks two players who might fit best there for Seattle in terms of value and need are Houston offensive tackle Josh Jones and Wisconsin running back Jonathan Taylor.
+NFL draft analyst Rob Rang, though, said in a chat with The Seattle Times Tuesday that he thinks two players who might fit best there for Seattle in terms of value and need are Houston offensive tackle Josh Jones and Wisconsin running back Jonathan Taylor.

 Q: Would Seattle really take an offensive lineman with 18 already on the roster?